-Purchase Plan Instance Name The name of the instance allows you to identify and manage the instance.
-Quantity Specify the number of instances with the same configuration that you want to create.
+Purchase Plan Instance Name Enter a name for the instance to identify and manage the instance.
+Quantity Specify the number of instances that you want to create.
+The instances have the same specifications.
 You can create up to 99 instances.
-Duration When you select a Subscription billing method, you must specify the duration and select whether to enable auto renewal.
+Duration When you select the Subscription billing method, you must specify the duration and select whether to enable auto-renewal.

 - Click Buy Now.

 - On the Confirm Order page, read and accept ApsaraDB for Redis Agreement of Service and follow the instructions

 to pay for the instance.After the payment is complete, wait for one to five minutes.
 Then, you can find the new ApsaraDB for Redis instance in the ApsaraDB for Redis console.

 - Q: How long does it take for the system to create an instance?

 A: The time it takes to create an instance depends on the number of data shards on the instance.
 A larger number of data shards require more resources.
 As a result, it takes more time to allocate resources.
 For example, it takes two to three minutes to create a standard master-replica instance, 10 to 15 minutes to create a 128-shard cluster master-replica instance, and 20 to 40 minutes to create a 256-shard cluster master-replica instance.Note